-As established using the data in Chapter 11 (spiritual dimension), when the physical activity strand was of quality implementation (QPE): the

-HPE teacher was knowledgeable; acted as director and facilitator; peer relations were empathetic, accepting and encouraging which enabled the children to truly belong and feel appreciated within the community of the school.
-This was supported by the 376 school principal participants' perceptions of how QPE in government primary [elementary] schools is implemented.
-Specifically relevant to "sense of belonging", 215 of the total 637 mentions (representing 33.75%) related to fostering positive peer relationships and mutual respect among classmates to establish a sense of community.
-Again, 142 mentions (22.3% of total mentions) were in relation to teachers being sensitive to students' needs and emotions; 43 mentions (representing 6.75%) were in relation to a supportive and caring learning environment and working with community partners; 60 mentions (representing 9.4%) were in relation to student engagement; and 177 mentions (representing 27.8%) were in relation to health promotion.
-Hence, this was consistent with the literature; concepts of relationships, self, community and culture, underpinned by "belonging".
+As established using the data in Chapter 13 (spiritual dimension), when the physical activity strand was of quality implementation (QPE): the HPE teacher was knowledgeable; acted as director and facilitator; peer-relations were empathetic, accepting and encouraging which enabled the children to truly belong and feel appreciated within the community of the school.
+This was supported by the 376 school principal participants' perceptions of how QPE in Government primary [elementary] schools is implemented.
+Specifically relevant to 'sense of belonging'; 215 of the total 637 mentions (representing 33.75%) related to fostering positive peer relationships and mutual respect among classmates to establish a sense of community.
+Again, 142 mentions (22.3% of total mentions) were in relation to teachers being sensitive to students needs and emotions; 43 mentions (representing 6.75%) were in relation to a supportive and caring learning environment and working with community partners; 60 mentions (representing 9.4%) were in relation to student engagement; and 177 mentions (representing 27.8%) were in relation to health promotion.
+Hence, this was consistent with the literature; concepts of relationships, self, community and culture, underpinned by 'belonging'.

-These data are supported by research and literature relating to children's social and emotional development; "Sense of belonging has been shown to be an important schooling outcome in its own right, and for some students, it is indicative of educational success and long-term health and well-being" (OECD, 2004).
+This data is supported by research and literature relating to children's social and emotional development; "Sense of belonging has been shown to be an important schooling outcome in its own right, and for some students, it is indicative of educational success and long-term health and well-being" (OECD, 2004).
 Students' sense of belonging within school is described as the degree students feel respected, accepted and supported by teachers and peers (Pedler, 2018).

-Within small schools (less than 100 children), many principals stated that it was not possible or financially viable to have HPE specialists due to their rural, regional or remote location and/or their size (funding available).
-This corresponds with the research evidencing that students from Australian metropolitan schools [who often have HPE specialists and regular lessons] have significantly greater sense of belonging than students from provincial schools and remote schools (ACER, 2018, p. iii).
+Within small schools (less than 100 children) many Principals stated that it was not possible or financially viable to have HPE specialists due to their rural, regional or remote location and/or their size (funding available).
+This corresponds with the research evidence that students from Australian metropolitan schools [who often have HPE specialists and regular lessons] have significantly greater sense of belonging than students from provincial schools and remote schools (ACER, 2018, p. iii).
 The ITE lecturer prioritised a sense of belonging in PE when she defined physical literacy as a concept; "regardless of what your endowment... we want individuals to have motivation, confidence, competence, and knowledge and understanding".
 This was also evident across the three case study schools but more so in case study two school.

-Case study two school had a knowledgeable and qualified HPE specialist teacher who was also a qualified, caring and accepting classroom teacher.
-This was identified by lecturers as a strength of the UK "outstanding" initial teacher education (ITE) programme-that the graduating teachers offered something special to the community.
+Case Study Two school had a knowledgeable and qualified HPE specialist teacher who was also a qualified, caring and accepting classroom teacher.
+This was identified by lecturers as a strength of the UK 'outstanding' Initial Teacher Education (ITE) programme-that the graduating teachers offered something special to the community.
 They described the unique course as filling a gap, offering something to the school community and culture that is needed; "they're not going to be PE teachers, they are primary school teachers with a specialism in Physical Education".
-Someone with the subject and pedagogy knowledge, knows the children and can give feedback to teachers and parents.
+Someone with the subject and pedagogy knowledge knows the children and can give feedback to teachers and parents.
+This was also noted as an important feature of the Singapore education system (cf. Chapter 9).
 Furthermore, data indicated that 83.2% of principals believed a course that qualifies teachers to be generalist classroom teachers and HPE specialists would be or would probably be valuable-only 2.4% of principals indicated that it would not be valuable.
 There were 637 mentions (made by the 376 principal participants) of key attributes of a good HPE teacher which directly related to children's social and emotional development.
 In particular, being a good classroom teacher was advocated 73 times (11.5%).